12 Best Websites To Sell Beats Online In 2026 (Sell Instrumentals + More)

 TrakTrain is a great website to sell beats if you’re a serious producer.
 Free users get zero commission fees on their first 15 MP3 uploads, with no additional hidden charges on your beat sales.

-Once you sign up, you can create your profile and upload your tracks.
-There are plenty of customization options that give you a lot of flexibility.
+Once you sign up, you can create your profile and start uploading tracks.
+There are plenty of customization options that give you real flexibility.

-For example, you can split sales with your co-producers, offer free downloads in exchange for social follows or email opt-ins (great for building your following), schedule releases for later dates, etc.
+You can split sales with co-producers, offer free downloads in exchange for email sign-ups or social follows, and even schedule releases for later.

 #8 – AudioDraft